 Medical Advances

-The discovery of new medications, treatment and procedures increases the cost of your health insurance.
+The discovery of new medications, treatments and procedures increases the cost of your health insurance.
 The good news is that conditions such as diabetes, mental illness and substance abuse can now be treated.

 Specialty Medications

 Specialty prescription medications can treat a variety of illnesses.
-These drugs are expensive to manufacture, though, and insurance companies pass a portion of their costs onto you via higher premiums.
+These drugs are expensive to manufacture, and insurance companies often pass a portion of their costs onto you via higher premiums.

 Aging Population

 Older Americans face a greater risk of developing chronic health concerns.
-By 2030, one in five Americans will be over 65, leading to an increase in the demand for and price of health care.
+By 2030, one in five Americans will be over 65, leading to an increase in the demand for and price of health care, including Respite Care Insurance.

 Health Care Worker Shortage

 A shortage of employees in almost every area of health care means you pay more for insurance.
-That’s because facilities raise prices as they try to offset the costs associated with hiring additional employees, providing job training and preventing employee burnout.
+Facilities raise prices as they try to offset the costs associated with hiring additional employees, providing job training and preventing employee burnout.

 Medical Organization Charges

 Patients typically pay twice as much to see physicians who work in a hospital, health system or medical group as opposed to physicians who work in a private practice.
-Procedures performed in a hospital also cost more than procedures that are done in a doctor’s office.
-Your insurance costs reflect these charges.
+Procedures performed in a hospital also cost more than procedures that are done in a doctor’s office, and your insurance costs reflect these charges.

 Provider Mergers

 Mergers between hospitals and health care systems can improve the quality of care you receive.
-The resulting competition can also cause prices to increase, though, as mega providers set their own prices.
+The resulting market concentration can also cause prices to increase as larger providers set their own rates.

 Administrative Costs

-Health care costs are determined in part by physician, testing, medication, and other charges.
-Administrative costs also affect insurance premiums, though, because it takes time to manage billing, policies, forms, and collections.
+Health care costs are determined in part by physician, testing, medication and other charges.
+Administrative costs also affect insurance premiums because it takes time to manage billing, policies, forms and collections.

 Demand for Convenience

 Consumers want to access their doctor, prescriptions and other health care services online.
-The demand for telemedicine reduces health care costs but also drives up insurance premiums.
+The demand for Telehealth and Online Medical Services Insurance reduces some health care costs but also drives up insurance premiums.

 Unhealthy Lifestyle Choices